JNRowe/jnrowe.github.io/articles/march_toward_death.rst

 I think it is important to note that if you’ve got this far and you’re thinking about doing this yourself you should consider buying the `Progress Bar OSX`_ app.
-This document wouldn’t exist without it and rewarding creators is important, even when they ignore your chosen platform.
+This document wouldn’t exist without it and rewarding creators is important, even when they ignore your chosen platform ;)

 Step ∞
 ------